Karnataka Khadi Gramodyoga Samyukta Sangha

 The Karnataka Khadi Gramodyoga Samyukta Sangha (KKGSS) is a manufacturing federation located in Garag village near Dharwad City and also its headquarters in Bengeri of Hubli City in Dharwad district, Karnataka, India.
-It is the unit in India that is authorised to manufacture and supply the Indian flag.
+It is one of the five units in India that are authorised by the Bureau of Indian Standards (BIS) to manufacture and supply the Indian flag.

 History

 KKGSS was founded on 1 November 1957 with the goal of creating a federation that catered to the need for growth of khadi and other village industries.
 Another aim of the federation was to provide employment opportunities to the rural youth in these sectors.
 About 58 institutions around the state were brought under the aegis of this federation.
 The head office is located in Hubli and is spread over an area of 17 acre of land.
 The production of khadi began in the year 1982.
 A training college to train students in textile chemistry is also run by this federation.
 The goal of this college is to produce technicians who will improve the quality of fabrics.
-All government officials buy the Indian flags from them.

 Production

 The main product of the KKGSS is the Indian flag.
 Apart from this, it also manufactures khadi clothes, khadi carpets, khadi bags, khadi caps, khadi bedsheets, soaps, handmade paper and processed honey.
 KKGSS also manufactures tools needed for carpentry, dyeing and blacksmithy and also has a naturopathy hospital in its premises.
-Earlier the flags were not manufactured according to the BIS guidelines.
-The unit manufacturing National flag, when on 18 February 2004, it was accredited with ISI certification, along with the authorization to sell the National Flag throughout the country.
+At first, the flags were not manufactured according to the BIS guidelines.
+The unit that manufactures the National flag was accredited with ISI certification, along with the authorization to sell the National Flag throughout the country on 18 February 2004.
 Currently, the flags are manufactured in accordance with the BIS guidelines, i.e. the national flag “should be made of hand-spun and handwoven cotton khadi bunting.”